johnleejunhan12/hill-climb-painter/README.md

 **3) Obtain the difference between errors**

 The final score is calculated by taking the difference in errors before and after the texture was added.
-As seen in the color map plot, textures that are well placed receive a higher score as they reduce the total pixel error between the canvas and target image.
+As seen in the color map plot, textures that are well-placed receive a higher score as they reduce the total pixel error between the canvas and target image.
 ![Image](/readme_stuff/good_score.jpg "Target, texture and canvas")
 <br><br>
 #### **Penalizing sub-optimal placements**